Qovery/Replibyte/website/docs/guides/2-restore-a-dump.md

 ---
-title: III.
+title: II.
 Restore a dump
-sidebar_position: 4
+sidebar_position: 2
 ---

 # Restore a dump